-Monitoring of water quality in the SWRBD in designated bathing sites is carried out in accordance with the provisions of the European Council Directive concerning the quality of bathing water (76/160/EEC).
+Monitoring of water quality in the WRBD in designated bathing sites is carried out in accordance with the provisions of the European Council Directive concerning the quality of bathing water (76/160/EEC).
 The purpose of this directive is to ensure that bathing water quality is maintained, and if necessary improved, so that it complies with specified standards designed to protect public health and the environment.
-Overall bathing water quality in the District appears to be good, however five non-compliances were found.
-More detail as to bathing water quality areas within the SWRBD is provided in the appendix to this chapter.
+Overall water quality appears to be good, with only six non-compliances found for the EU Guide level for Good Quality out of 32 bathing waters.
+More detail as to bathing water quality areas within the WRBD is provided in the appendix to this chapter.